 The modern White Satin variety of Carrot

 Wild carrot has a small, tough pale fleshed bitter white root; modern domestic carrot has a swollen, juice sweet root, usually orange.
 Carrots originated in present day Afghanistan about 5000 years ago, probably originally as a purple or yellow root.
 Nature then took a hand and produced mutants and natural hybrids, crossing both with cultivated and wild varieties.
-It is considered that purple carrots were then taken westwards where it is thought yellow mutants and wild forms crossed to produce orange.
+It is considered that purple/yellow carrots were then taken westwards where orange varieties were developed from yellow ones.
 Finally some motivated Dutch growers took these mutant orange carrots under their horticultural wings and developed them to be sweeter and more practical.
 White carrots, which were the most prevalent in Europe until the 16th century were superseded by the better tasting orange variety.
 Before that they were predominantly grown as animal fodder and only occasionally as human food.

 In Roman times carrots were purple or white.
 By the 10th century purple carrots were grown in Afghanistan, Pakistan and northern Iran.
 Purple, white and yellow carrots were imported to southern Europe in the 14th century.
 Black, red and white carrots were also grown.